gustafe/AoC2025/README.md

 ## TODO

-Running score: 8 / 8
+Running score: 10 / 10

+### Day 5: Cafeteria

+Easiest yet, I believe.
+Had some issues with off-by-one errors but they were cleared up using testing data.

+Score: 2

 ### Day 4: Printing Department